 Strong recruitment skills may not be one of the first things that come to mind when thinking about the characteristics of a good CFO.
-However, many executives that we speak to tell us that their career would have been easier had they spent time mastering how they recruited their teams.
+However, many executives that we speak to tell us that their careers would have been easier had they spent time mastering how they recruited their teams.
 After all, a high-performing team is usually needed to achieve the best results for the business.

 Successful finance leaders know the attributes that work well in their teams and what to look for in future hires.
-They also have a consistent recruitment process and well thought-out onboarding procedures to get the best out of new employees from day one.
+They also have a consistent recruitment process and well-thought-out onboarding procedures to get the best out of new employees from day one.

 Finally, effective time management is what connects all the above points.
 We know that there are so many distractions and things to do in every finance department and that without careful time management for the entire team, being a successful leader is incredibly hard.